nextgis/docs_toolbox/source/panotag.rst

 Inputs:

-* ZIP with photos.
-Subfolders supported.
+* ZIP with photos or single JPG file.
+Subfolders supported for the archive.

 Outputs: